NoemieJaquier/GaBOtorch/README.md

 # Examples
-The following examples are available in GaBOflow:
+The following examples are available in GaBOtorch:
 ### Kernels
 | Sphere manifold      |           |
 |:------------- |:-------------|